maxhallinan/dominoh/README.md

 Fragment
   = FragmentBlock, Any, FragmentBlock,
-  | FragmentBlock, Any, SymbolList, Any, FragmentBlock
+  | FragmentBlock, Any, SymbolList, Any, FragmentBlock;

 FragmentBlock = "::";